vrockai/pipeline-test/docs/content.md

 ---

-## Prostate cancer microenvironment: multidimensional regulation of immune cells, vascular system, stromal cells, and microbiota
+## Prostate cancer microenvironment: multidimensional regulation of immune cells, vascular system, stromal cells, and microbiota.
+ 12.10.2024, _L Chen, YX Xu, YS Wang, YY Ren, XM Dong, P Wu, T Xie, Q Zhang, JL Zhou_

+_Humans, Tumor Microenvironment, Prostatic Neoplasms, Stromal Cells, Microbiota, Male, Animals, Neovascularization, Pathologic, Disease Susceptibility_
+Prostate cancer (PCa) is one of the most prevalent malignancies in males worldwide.
+Increasing research attention has focused on the PCa microenvironment, which plays a crucial role in tumor progression and therapy resistance.
+This review aims to provide a comprehensive overview of the key components of the PCa microenvironment, including immune cells, vascular systems, stromal cells, and microbiota, and explore their implications for diagnosis and treatment.

 [Source](https://doi.org/10.1186/s12943-024-02137-1)

+10.1186/s12943-024-02137-1

 ---